JulienGAMartin/JulienGAMartin.github.io/content/en/authors/op_alex_jebb/_index.md

 superuser: false
 title: Alex Jebb # your name
 user_groups:
-- PhD students
+- Alumni PhD
-- Étudiants PhD
+- Anciens PhD
 ---

 Alex is interested in the effects of early-life or maternal environment on the life histories of individuals within a species.
 She is will be researching this by comparing and contrasting different hypotheses, such as the Silver Spoon Hypothesis and Predictive Adaptive Response Hypothesis, within a long-term study population of Yellow-bellied Marmots in Colorado, U.S.

+During her PhD, Alex was co-supervised by Pierre Bize and Julien Martin.